Contribution starting at $3,150

 • DAY 2: Training on data collection techniques

-• DAYS 3–4: Survey for dolphins and whale sharks in La Paz Bay, alternate boat and land-based activities
+• DAYS 3–4: Survey for dolphins, humpback whales, and whale sharks in La Paz Bay and the Sea of Cortez, alternate boat and land-based activities

-• DAYS 5–6: Survey for humpback whales in Punta Lobos, alternate boat and land-based activities
+• DAY 6: Survey for dolphins, humpback whales, and whale sharks in La Paz Bay and the Sea of Cortez, alternate boat and land-based activities

 • DAY 7: Recreation day